See all four amazing acts while you Journey along the Bellarine Railway!!

-The Blues Train starts and finishes in Queenscliff and rides along the Bellarine Railway.
-You’ll go on an incredible blues journey down the tracks, and at the end, you’ll be safely deposited back on the historic Queenscliff and Bellarine Railway platform.
+The Blues Train starts and finishes at Queenscliff and rides along the Bellarine Railway.
+You’ll go on an incredible blues journey down the tracks, and at the end, you’ll be safely deposited back at the historic Queenscliff Railway Station.

 We ask all patrons to arrive at 6.30pm.
-On arrival, you will present your tickets and move onto the platform (which is heated on cool nights).
+On arrival, you will present your ticket in your hand and move onto the platform (which is heated on cool nights).
 If it’s raining, you’ll be ushered straight onto the train.

 Remember, your ticket displays your carriage order.
 You will spend time in each of the four carriages, changing during the intervals described later.

-A range of merchandise, including drink buckets and stubby holders, will be available at the bar.
+A range of merchandise, including drink buckets, wine glasses and stubby holders, will be available at the bar.

 READ ON to find out more about the journey: the bar, the meal, departure and music, intervals and finale.

 6:30pm – 7:55pm

 There is no access to the bar while the train is moving, so you need to purchase enough drinks to have with your meal and for the first 30-minute journey.
 The bar reopens at each of the three intervals stops along the way.

 We stock a range of great local wines, beer and cider, spirits and soft drinks.
 Click here for a full list of drinks and prices.